redbadger/crux/docs/src/part-2/testing-effects.md

 Hopefully this illustrates that the managed effects let you test entire transactions involving effects, without ever executing any.

 The full suite of 18 tests of the Weather app runs in 49 milliseconds.
-It's rare for test of a Crux app to take longer than compiling it (even incrementally).
+In practice, it's rare for a test suite of a Crux app to take longer than compiling it (even incrementally).
+Even apps with thousands of tests usually run them in seconds, and sadly they do not yet compile in seconds.

 ```txt
 cargo nextest run